 The bequest of Addison Brown, LL.B.
 1855, established a prize to be awarded annually or biannually for the best essay written by a student on a subject related to private international law or maritime law.
 This year the award is $9,000.
 A paper can be submitted in accordance with the instructions above or nominated for consideration by any instructor under whose supervision the paper was written during the academic year.

 Animal Law & Policy Program Writing Prize

-The Animal Law & Policy Program awards an annual prize to the Harvard Law Student writing the best paper in the field of Animal Law and Policy, or in a related field addressing a topic that directly pertains to animals (such as Environmental Law, Food Law, International Law).
-The papers eligible for consideration will be ones written during the current academic year, in conjunction with a course, seminar, clinic, or as an independent study project at the Law School.
-The amount of the prize is $1,000.
+The Animal Law & Policy Program awards, annually, up to two prizes to the Harvard Law Students writing the best papers in the field of Animal Law and Policy, or in a related field addressing a topic that directly pertains to animals (such as Environmental Law, Food Law, International Law).
+The papers eligible for consideration will be ones written during the current academic year, in conjunction with a course, seminar, clinic, graduate degree, or as an independent study project at the Law School.
+The amount of each prize is $1,000.

 Victor Brudney Prize

 This prize was established by the Program on Corporate Governance in honor of Professor Victor Brudney, Robert B. and Candice J. Haas Professor in Corporate Finance Law, Emeritus.
 This prize may be awarded annually to the best student paper on a topic related to corporate governance.
 The amount of the prize is $1,000.

 Davis Polk Legal Profession Paper Prize